-Based on a wetland delineation performed within Merten's Hole, two herbaceous wetlands dominated by cattails, totaling 0.4 acre, occur at the bottom of Merten's Hole.
+Based on a wetland delineation performed within Merten's Hole, two herbaceous wetlands dominated by cattails, totaling 0.4 acre, occur at the bottom of Merten's Hole (refer to Figure

+4.6.2).
 Due to the developed nature of the project areas, no other wetlands are expected to occur within the project area or be affected by the Proposed Action.
 Should land-disturbing activities occur within undeveloped portions of the potential support areas, these areas will be evaluated for the presence of wetlands (as well as other jurisdictional waters) prior to any disturbance.
 All impacts to wetlands and other waters will be permitted appropriately.